netphantm/Arduino_thermostat/README.md

 ---

 ### Features
-- **.96" or 1.44" TFT display for: SSID, LAN and internet IP, temperature, mode (man/auto) and relay status**
+- **.96" B/W or 1.44" color TFT display for: SSID, LAN and internet IP, temperature, mode (man/auto) and relay status**
 - **Uses WiFiManager library, so you don't have to hardcode the WiFi credentials**
 - **Uses a webserver to log the measurements (HTTPS)**
 - **Compares the logservers certificate SHA1 fingerprint with the one provided in the settings**
 - **Progress bar on the serial console, showing time percentage until next log update**
-- **Manual relay override capacitive touch sensor; press longer than 1s to switch back to automatic mode**
+- **Manual relay override via capacitive touch sensor; press longer than 1s to switch back to automatic mode**
 - **Option to change between _'cooler'_ and _'heater'_ thermostats (fire up on `temp >= temp_max` or `temp <= temp_min`)**
-- **Draws a google graph from the logged data and a gauge which shows hysteresis**
+- **Draws a google graph from the logged data and a gauge which also shows hysteresis**
 - **Shows last update date/time in the browser's timezone**
+- **Settings button on the webpage, which opens the device's settings page**
-- **Provides a setup page for configuration variables that are sent to the WeMos, which then stores them as JSON to SPIFFS:**
+- **Provides a setup page for configuration variables that are sent to the WeMos, which then stores them as JSON to the webserver and SPIFFS:**
     - WeMos D1 hostname (in case you have more than one device logging to the same webserver)
     - SHA1 fingerprint (calculated by the php script from localhosts certificate)
     - Logserver hostname
     - Logserver port (HTTPS)
-    - Refresh/measuring interval
+    - Refresh/sensor reading interval
     - Minimum/maximum temperature values for the hysteresis
     - Temperature deviation for calibrating the sensor
-    - Thermostat type (cooler/heater)
+    - Thermostat device type (cooler/heater)
     - Operation mode (manual/automatic)
-    - Time interval between measurements
+    - Time interval between measurements.

 [↑ goto top](#DS18B20-thermostat-with-logging)